denten-books/plain-text/main.md

 The distance between magnetic storage and the CRT is arbitrary.
 The pipe can go deep.
 PDF MOTHERFUCKING INJECTION

-Here is my close reading of the venerable *Erewhon*, by Samuel Butler: if you open this file, it will ruin your reading device.

 I do not mean to imply that raw reading of this sort, at circuit and magnetic media level, will somehow come to supplement reading at the surface for meaning and representation.
 Microanalysis is meant to complement close reading: giving